 The company is known for its strong focus on customer service, with employees trained to prioritize a friendly and efficient guest experience.
 This dedication has contributed to high customer satisfaction ratings and strong brand loyalty.

-Here is the SWOT analysis for Chick-Fil-A
+Here is the SWOT analysis for Chick-fil-A

 A SWOT analysis is a strategic planning tool used to evaluate the Strengths, Weaknesses, Opportunities, and Threats of a business, project, or individual.
 It involves identifying the internal and external factors that can affect a venture’s success or failure and analyzing them to develop a strategic plan.
-In this article, we do a SWOT Analysis of Chick-Fil-A.
+In this article, we do a SWOT Analysis of Chick-fil-A.

 SWOT Analysis: Meaning, Importance, and Examples